 Step 2: Build the bed according to the instructions on the packaging.
 Just a note about this bed: It’s actually reversible.
 For now, the mattress is on the lower section and the rails are on the top.
 But when the kid gets older you can flip it over so it’s a loft bed, with the mattress on the top and space underneath.
 We made our hack so that when the time comes, it’s completely removable.

-Step 3: Build the “roof” of your house.
+Step 3: Cut the pieces for the “roof” of your house.
 Cut one piece of pine board to the length of the bed.
 This will be the peak.
+Set this aside.
 Cut another piece to the height that you’d like the roof.
 You won’t end up using this piece; it’s just for measuring.
+This is piece B in the diagram below.

-Step 4: Lay the long piece (A) on the floor and the height piece (B) perpendicular to it, in the exact center.
-Then lay another piece of board (C) under the two, creating a triangle.
+Step 4: In the diagram below, A is the width of the bed.
+You can cut another scrap of wood to the same length if you’d like to lay it on the floor to measure out your other pieces.
+Otherwise, you can just set out a measuring tape that’s the same length as the width of the bed.
+Place the height piece (B) perpendicular to it, in the exact center.
+Then lay an additional piece of board (C) under the two, creating a triangle.
 Trace two lines on this board, extending from piece A and piece B. This will be the angle that you’ll need to cut on either end with your miter saw.
 Do this with three more boards.
 You can just set the angle on your miter saw and cut four boards total.
+You should now have four piece C’s.

 Step 5: Drill pilot holes slightly smaller than the size of your screws through the diagonal pieces (all piece C’s) and into piece A where they will connect.
 Screw all pieces together.